arshad0126/making-chatbots/README.md

 # Making-chatbots
 This is initial stage i have started learning about chatbots.
 I'll upload all my codes here.
  #List of Chatbots:
- 1. Hello chatbot
+ 1. Hello Agent
- 2. Hotel Bookng Chatbot
+ 2. Hotel Bookng Agent